How to Talk to Kids about AnxietyMar 08, 2021

 This is when anxiety becomes a problem.

 2. Validate feeling and emotions.

 Once the child understands how their amygdala works, switch to talking about feelings and emotions.
 It is helpful to make sure kids know they should not feel embarrassed about their prior actions or emotions.
-Rather, it is natural to feel alot of different types of emotions in the moment.
+Rather, it is natural to feel different types of emotions in the moment.
 Sometimes we can have mixed emotions too (meaning we feel more than one emotion or emotions that don’t seem to go together).
-Label the emotion your child feels in the moment but point out that everyone feels that emotion at some point–even you!
-Anger, sad, scared, upset, overwhelm, frustration, distress–anxiety can make us feel a lot of strong negative emotions that feel yucky or make us uncomfortable.
+Start by labeling the emotion your child felt the last time they were anxious.
+Parents can also point out that everyone feels that emotion at some point–even you!
+Anxiety can lead to a variety of emotions: anger, sadness, feeling scared, upset, overwhelm, frustration, distress.
+It can also come out in different ways.

 Because our bodies react in physical ways when we feel emotions, we often can remember those moments even more.
 The good and the bad moments.
 The awesome and not so awesome moments.

 Ask your child what their body feels like when they are having a great time.
 Have them describe their emotion when recalling the moment.
 Ask them to think about that emotion now and have them describe what their body feels like.
 Focus on their face, their hands, their breath and heart beat.
 If your child has a hard time describing these physical sensations, you can describe what you see their bodies reacting as they retell the story.

 Helping children understand that emotions trigger how their body feels will tune them into how their minds (thoughts and emotions) affect their bodies (physical sensations and actions).